khalilhamdii/zombie_apocalypse/README.md

   To shoot at the zombie :

 - Point the mouse at the direction of the zombies
-- PRESS "LEFT MOUSE KEY" to shoot
+- PRESS "MOUSE LEFT KEY" to shoot

 ## Live Demo